buu342/N64-UNFLoader/README.md

 ### Table of contents
 * Requirements
-* Known Issues

   **UNFLoader**
   * How to use UNFLoader
   * How to build UNFLoader for Windows
   * How to build UNFLoader for Linux

   **USB + Debug Library**
   * How to use the USB library
   * How to use the Debug library
   * How to build UNFLoader for Linux

     **Example ROMs**
     * Print "Hello World"
     * Handle thread faults
     * Read from USB
     * Interpret USB commands

 * Important implementation details
 * Extending the libraries/loader program
+* Known Issues
 * Credits
-* Users

 </br>
 </br>
 ### Requirements